zaritskylab/TNBC-SPATIAL-CHROMATIN-COMPACTION/README.md

 #### `analysis_paper_result_reproduce/`
 Organized by figure number — contains both **main** and **supplementary** figure notebooks:
+- `_preparation.ipynb` vs `_visualize.ipynb` convention used for clean separation between data generation and plotting
 - `Figure_1.ipynb` – `Figure_4.ipynb`: Main paper figures
 - `Supplementary/`: Supplementary figure generation and visualization notebooks
-- `_preparation.ipynb` vs `_visualize.ipynb` convention used for clean separation between data generation and plotting

 #### `usage_example/`
 Contains runnable examples demonstrating how to use the main components of the pipeline.

+## 6. Notebook Examples
+The `notebooks/usage_example` folder contains three Jupyter notebooks that illustrate three main parts of the analysis workflow:

+- `run_example_preprocess_segmentation.ipynb`
+  Demonstrates data preprocessing, segmentation and segmentation quality control.

+- `run_example_feature_extraction.ipynb`
+  Shows how to run feature extraction on preprocessed and segmented data.

+- `run_example_gnn_build_train.ipynb`
+  Builds graphs and trains the GNN model using extracted features.

+Each notebook may depend on earlier processing, and any such dependencies are noted at the beginning.

-## 6. Direct Script Run
+## 7. Direct Script Run
 **You should run the scripts by the order given here as some depend on others (unless stated that it is not required).**

 ### Preprocessing